 The best way to minimise the risk of disputes and legal problems is by planning ahead and writing a will with a professional will-writing service.

-Here at Unite Wills, our friendly team of advisors are available to help you make an accurate, legally valid will that clearly expresses your wishes, while also protecting you against any legal problems that could potentially arise if you wrote it yourself.
+Here at Union Wills, our friendly team of advisors are available to help you make an accurate, legally valid will that clearly expresses your wishes, while also protecting you against any legal problems that could potentially arise if you wrote it yourself.

 We also offer a professional storage facility, where you can keep your will safe and update it as and when required with minimum hassle.

-Our trained advisors are well-equipped to advise you on all you need to know about wills, from setting up trusts and minimising the impact of inheritance tax, to appointing guardianship and keeping your will safe.
+Our trained advisors are well-equipped to advise you on all you need to know about wills, from setting up trusts and minimising the impact of inheritance tax, to appointing guardianship and keeping your will safe

 To start making your will online, register with us today or get in touch with us by completing our short contact form and a member of our team will be in touch at a time most convenient for you.